Take care with fire

 If you are travelling through our district, be responsible.

-The Hurunui District Council Rural Fire Authority covers all of the Hurunui District except for;
+Fire and Emergency New Zealand (FENZ) covers all of the Hurunui District except for;

-- Urban Fire Districts (New Zealand Fire Service Brigade present in township)
+- Urban Fire Districts (Fire and Emergency New Zealand present in township)

-It has obligations under the Rural Fires Act 1977 to promote prevention detection control and restriction of fire in its rural area.
+FENZ has obligations under the Fire and Emergency New Zealand Act 2017 to promote prevention detection control and restriction of fire in its rural area.

 This includes imposing fire restrictions and bans where appropriate.